 The original purpose of the challenge was to avail the coin for security purposes, as those who couldn’t produce a coin were considered impostors.
 However, as better security systems were implemented, the use of the coin became more of a tradition than for official use.

 The traditional rules of the challenge also forbid the coin from being defaced, especially if defacing will make it easier to carry.
-For example, if the coin has a hole drilled in it so that it can be attached to a lanyard or is attached to a key ring or belt buckle, it can no longer qualify as a challenge coin.
+For example, if the coin has a hole drilled in it so that it can be attached to a lanyard, keyring, or belt buckle, it can no longer qualify as a challenge coin.

 What Does it Mean to be Given a Challenge Coin?